chris-ch/llama2-py-inference/README.md

 Python with no dependency at all, and also better represents algebraic operations, which is always nice for educational purposes.

-The primary purpose of this library is essentially a scaffolding that will eventually help me porting _llama2.c_ into Haskell.
+The primary purpose of this library is essentially a scaffolding that will eventually help me to port _llama2.c_ into Haskell.
 This has some impact on the coding style: explicitly calling functions, avoiding operators overloading and usage of typing as much as possible.